Asha-ai/heroku_Flask_sal_deployment/README.md

-#Check the all code files in major branch
+#Check the all code files in "master" branch

 # heroku_Flask_sal_deployment
 deploy simple salary prediction model using Flask and deploy in Heroku